Developing Strategies for Inclusive Teaching Practices

 González-Espada, W., Llerandi-Román, P., Fortis-Santiago, Y., Guerrero-Medina, G., Ortiz-Vega, N., Feliú-Mójer, M., & Colón-Ramos, D. (2014).
 Impact of Culturally Relevant Contextualized Activities on Elementary and Middle School Students' Perceptions of Science: An Exploratory Study.
 International Journal of Science Education, Part B, 1–21. https://doi.org/10.1080/21548455.2014.881579

-Workshop participants will have access to a private Participant Workspace.
+Participants will have access to a private Participant Workspace over the duration of the workshop.